tegorman13/Representation_Study/manuscript/output/manuscript_gfm.md

 ### Representation Formats

-Receiving feedback about one’s energy use is an important step in identifying potential actions to reduce energy consumption.
-However, it is crucial to understand how consumers use the information that is given with their energy bill and whether consumers are able to translate a energy saving goal into an action plan.
+Receiving feedback about one’s energy use is important in identifying potential actions to reduce energy consumption.
+However, it is crucial to understand how consumers use the information provided with their energy bill and whether they are able to translate an energy-saving goal into an action plan.
+Canfield et al. (2017) specifically studied this problem by running an experiment in which participants were shown hypothetical electricity bills with information related to a household’s historical electricity use, electricity use in relation to their neighbors, and historical electricity use by appliances.
+Participants were randomly assigned to one of three formats of information representation (i.e., tables, bar graphs, and icon graphs) and were asked questions regarding their energy literacy.
+Canfield et al. (2017) showed that tables were the easiest format to understand for consumers when evaluating every type of information related to energy use.
+Across types of information, historical electricity use elicited the highest intentions and preferences for energy savings regardless of format.

-Building on the study of Canfield et al. (2017), we aimed to test xxx.
+Additionally, participants with high energy literacy had a better understanding of energy-related information across all types of information representations.
+By disentangling the effects of content, format, and individual differences in energy literacy on understanding, preferences, and intentions, Canfield et al. (2017) demonstrated that easy-to-implement communication strategies in energy bills can lead to energy-saving behaviors.

 Although many individuals express a desire to conserve energy, research consistently shows that abstract goals (e.g., “reduce overall usage by